Taking action on smoking and health

 Just as tobacco companies use adverts and brands whenever they can to spread their addictive product, so can advocates of public health use the same techniques to encourage smokers to quit.
 We're campaigning for a comprehensive and effective mass media campaign for Scotland.

-In advance of standardised "plain" packaging coming into force, ASH Scotland has released a new report, Dodgy Cigs, detailing the way the tobacco industry has raised ill-founded concerns about illicit tobacco to oppose public health measures.
+In advance of standardised "plain" packaging coming into force in 2016, ASH Scotland released a report, Dodgy Cigs, detailing the way the tobacco industry has raised ill-founded concerns about illicit tobacco to oppose public health measures.
 A short "key points" version is also available.

 Removing the branding, logos and designs makes tobacco products less appealing, particularly to young people.
-Legislation to do this has now been passed at Westminster and we are monitoring preparations for the introduction of standardised packaging in May 2016.
+UK packs have been fully standardised since May 2017.

 Action on Smoking & Health (Scotland) (ASH Scotland) is a registered Scottish charity (SC 010412) and a company limited by guarantee(Scottish company no 141711).
 The registered office is 8 Frederick Street, Edinburgh EH2 2HB.